 Table 5 presents the average and peak resident memory (both text and data) used by the daemon for each workload.
+It also shows the length of time the daemon was up for running each workload in each configuration.
 For most workloads, memory usage is modest.
-The week-long timesharing workload, running on a four-processor compute server with hundreds of active processes, required the most memory.
+The week-long timesharing workload, running on a four-processor compute server with hundreds of active processes, required the most memory (14.2 MB).
 However, since this multiprocessor has 4GB of physical memory, the overall fraction of memory devoted to our profiling system is less than 0.5%.
 On workstations with smaller configurations (64MB to 128MB), the memory overhead ranges from 5 to 10%.
 Since the current daemon implementation has not been carefully tuned, we expect substantial memory savings from techniques such as reductions in the storage costs of hash tables and more aggressive reaping of inactive structures.